vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

 Monitoring kube-proxy is critical to ensure workloads can access Pods and Services running on other nodes.

-When kube-proxy is unavailable, Services are not reflected on a node's IPtables or IPVS configuration.
-Thus, applications running on the affected node cannot communicate with other pods using Service IPs.

 ### kube-proxy Down

 - _Threshold:_ 15 minutes
 - _Severity:_ Critical
-- _Metrics:_ `up`
 - _Metrics:_ `kube_pod_container_status_restarts_total` and
   `kube_pod_status_phase` (via [kube-state-metrics](#kube-state-metrics)) (when
   kube-proxy is running as a pod)
+- _Notes:_ When kube-proxy is unavailable, Services are not reflected on a node's IPtables or IPVS configuration.
+Thus, applications running on the affected node cannot communicate with other pods using Service IPs.

 ## kube-state-metrics